Looking Ahead: Gaza War and UK Elections

 But

-the only problem I have is I don't know enough about the Reform Party and what its critique is.
+only problem I have is I don't know enough about the Reform Party and what its,

 I would think that would be a loosely fair comparison.

-People disgusted with the promises made but broken by the Conservatives, particularly, say, on immigration into
+People disgusted with promises made but broken by the Conservatives, particularly, say, on immigration into

 And he said something I thought that was kind of stupid.